joshyorko/rccremote-docker/docs/QUICKSTART.md

 ### RCC shows SSL errors

+Make sure:
-Make sure the Root CA certificate is installed in your system's trust store (step 2).
+1. The Root CA certificate is installed in your system's trust store (step 2)
+2. You've run `./scripts/configure-rcc-profile.sh` to set up RCC configuration (step 6)
+3. The environment variables are set: `ROBOCORP_HOME=/opt/robocorp` and `RCC_REMOTE_ORIGIN=https://localhost:8443`

 ### RCC builds locally instead of fetching from remote

 This can happen if:
+- The `ROBOCORP_HOME` path doesn't match between client and server (should be `/opt/robocorp`)
+- The `configure-rcc-profile.sh` script hasn't been run
 - The exact environment doesn't exist in the remote catalogs yet
 - RCC Remote is not accessible
 - The `RCC_REMOTE_ORIGIN` environment variable is not set